brenobaptista/blog/src/posts/the-best-way-to-work-with-svgs-in-react.md

 Just to make sure we're all on the same page:

 - **What?** SVG (Scalable Vector Graphics) is used to integrate 2D graphics into HTML.
-- **When?** Do you want to display a photo, landscape etc?
+- **When?** Do you want to display a photo?
 Use PNG or JPG.
 For simple images like logos or icons, use SVG.
 - **Where?** There are lots of great libraries for you to get SVGs, but I'd recommend using [Font Awesome](https://fontawesome.com/).
 - **Why?** SVG images don't lose any quality if they are zoomed or resized.
 They are also lightweight.
 - **How?** Use [Inkscape](https://inkscape.org/) to create and edit, but you could use a text editor to make tiny edits.